whi-tw/hugo-startpage-theme/README.md

 ```

 This will ensure that the manifest is updated on each build so the cache is rebuilt by the browser after building.

+### Fixing a prematurely cached site
+If the site is cached before you are ready, either:

+1. add a comment to the generated startpage.appcache (changing one character will work)
+2. Empty the cache on your browser, using [Andy Gup's instructions](http://www.andygup.net/deleting-an-html-application-cache/).